skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

 - different number of lags (1,2,4,8)
 - log level estimate
-    - one unit of x (binary indicator = democratization)
+    - change one unit of x (binary indicator = democratization)
     - 100*Beta % change (already multiplied by 100 in table)
 - preferred specification = column 3
-    - SE = small, statistically significant (for all except one year)
+    - SE = small,
+    - results statistically significant (for all except one year)
     - on average: **Democratiztaion leads to  0.78% increase in GDP**
         - in the year the country democratises
     - after 25 years = 16.895% increase